AlexanderEggers/hitogo/README.md

 1. Extend the HitogoController

 The HitogoController is the base for the alert system.
-It decides if the new requested HitogoObject should be shown and which should be closed.
-It also holds several provider-methods which points to your default configuration.
+It decides if the new requested alert should be shown and which should be closed.
+It also holds several provider-methods which are pointing to your default configuration.
 The methods are useful if your layouts are quite similar to each other, but only differ for example in the usage of color.
 For example: getDefaultTitleViewId() holds the view id for the default title textview.

 ```java
 public class HitogoExampleController extends HitogoController {